ClassicCollins/portfolio-optimization/README.md

 <!-- USAGE EXAMPLES -->
 ## Video Explanation

-_For explanation of Optimal portfolio and efficient frontier, please refer to the [YoutubeVideo](https://www.youtube.com/watch?v=vnAbsNN3SbA)_
+For more explanation on Portfolio optimization and Efficient frontier, please watch the [YoutubeVideo](https://www.youtube.com/watch?v=vnAbsNN3SbA)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>